chnm/thatcamp-org/wp-content/plugins/wp-fail2ban/readme.txt

 will block any attempt to log in as `admin` before most of the core WordPress code is run.
 Unless you go crazy with it, a regex is usually cheaper than a call to the database so this should help keep things running during an attack.

 *WPf2b* doesn't do anything to the regex other than make it case-insensitive.

+If you're running PHP 7, you can now specify an array of users instead:

+  define('WP_FAIL2BAN_BLOCKED_USERS',['admin','another','user']);

 = WP_FAIL2BAN_PROXIES – what’s it all about? =